saarman/cx_amplicon/NPS_notes.md

 COI: use a consensus for vertebrates as the single reference, and use extremely lenient settings
 Mosquito: allow for gap opening, especially for cqm1

-## Check depth for a single individual
+## Check depth for a single individual, focus on quinx genotypes for Ace2
 ```
 for file in \
 B053-UT-M07101-240702_S28_L001.depth.txt \